Randal Grichuk Player Props: Rockies vs. Reds

 Randal Grichuk At The Plate

-- He has homered in one of 39 games, and in 0.6% of his plate appearances.
+- He has gone deep in one of 41 games, and in 0.6% of his plate appearances.

-- In 30.8% of his games this season, Grichuk has had at least one RBI.
-He's picked up more than one in 7.7%.

-- In 46.2% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (12.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.